Graphical Analysis In Exercises 9–12, state whether each standard... | Channels for Pearson+

 1

 Step 1: Understand the context of the problem.
-The standardized test statistic t = 1.42 is given, and we need to determine whether it allows us to reject the null hypothesis.
-This decision depends on the critical value and the significance level (α) of the test.
+The standardized test statistic t = 1.402 is given, and the goal is to determine whether this value allows you to reject the null hypothesis.
+This decision depends on the critical value of t and the significance level (α).

 Step 2: Analyze the graph provided.
-The graph shows a t-distribution with the test statistic t₀ = 1.402 marked.
-The shaded region represents the area in the tail of the distribution, which corresponds to the p-value or the critical region.
+The graph shows a t-distribution curve with the test statistic t₀ = 1.402 marked.
+The shaded region represents the area in the tail of the distribution, which corresponds to the p-value or the probability of observing a test statistic as extreme as t₀ under the null hypothesis.

-Step 3: Compare the test statistic t₀ = 1.402 to the critical value.
-If the test statistic falls within the critical region (shaded area), we reject the null hypothesis.
-Otherwise, we fail to reject it.
-The critical value depends on the degrees of freedom and the significance level (α).
+Step 3: Compare the test statistic t₀ to the critical value.
+If the test statistic falls in the rejection region (typically in the tails of the distribution beyond the critical value), the null hypothesis can be rejected.
+The critical value depends on the degrees of freedom and the chosen significance level (α).

-Step 4: Determine the significance level (α) and the corresponding critical value.
-If the graph or problem specifies α (e.g., 0.05), use a t-table or statistical software to find the critical value for the given degrees of freedom.
+Step 4: Interpret the shaded region.
+If the area of the shaded region (p-value) is less than the significance level (α), it indicates strong evidence against the null hypothesis, and you can reject it.
+Otherwise, you fail to reject the null hypothesis.

 Step 5: Conclude based on the comparison.
-If t₀ = 1.402 is less than the critical value, the null hypothesis cannot be rejected.
-If t₀ is greater than the critical value, the null hypothesis is rejected.
-Ensure the interpretation aligns with the graph and the problem context.
+If the test statistic t₀ = 1.402 does not exceed the critical value or the p-value is greater than α, you fail to reject the null hypothesis.
+If it does exceed the critical value or the p-value is less than α, you reject the null hypothesis.

 Verified video answer for a similar problem: